-2023/24 Grant Settlement and Budget
+2024/25 Grant Settlement and Budget

 Under the provisions of the Police and Social Responsibility Act 2011, the Commissioner receives external funding, principally in the form of central government grants and council tax.
 The Commissioner is responsible for setting the budget and maintaining the force through the provision of funding to the Chief Constable.
-Details of the 2023/24 grant settlement, the Commissioner's overall budget and the level of Council Tax levied are provided in the Commissioner's combined financial statements.
+Details of the 2024/25 grant settlement, the Commissioner's overall budget and the level of Council Tax levied are provided in the Commissioner's combined financial statements.

-In summary, the Government provided significant additional grant funding in 2023/24, which was directed towards the continued maintenance of the additional police officers as part of Operation Uplift; the Government's programme to recruit 20,000 officers nationally by 31/03/2023.
-The principal challenge presented from the grant settlement was the lack provision to meet the rising cost of providing existing services.
+In summary, the Government provided significant additional grant funding in 2024/25, which was directed towards the continued maintenance of the additional police officers as part of Operation Uplift; the Government's programme to recruit 20,000 officers nationally.
+The principal challenge presented from the grant settlement was the lack of provision to meet the rising cost of providing existing services.
 To this end, Police and Crime Commissioners were afforded flexibility to increase council tax above inflation to make up the shortfall.
-Following public consultation, the Commissioner increased the precept by £14.94 for a band D property, which is equivalent to 5.3%.
+Following public consultation, the Commissioner increased the precept by £12.96 for a band D property, which is equivalent to 4.36%.
 This enabled services to be maintained, offsetting the effect of pay and price increases and other unavoidable commitments, whilst the additional grant has allowed the Constabulary to proceed with the maintenance of the Uplift target of an additional 169 police officers for Cumbria.
-During 2023/24, the Home Office also provided specific grant funding for an initial further increase in officers numbers of 17 with an additional 12 granted for the second half of the year to help achievement of the national target of 20,000.
+During 2024/25, the Home Office also provided specific grant funding for a further increase in officers numbers of 25 to help achievement of the national target of 20,000.
+The Constabulary budget for 2024/25 was based on a police officer budget of 1,359 Full Time Equivalent (FTE) which equated to a headcount of 1,393 police officers.